 - Before contracting with vendors to procure services, departments shall determine that the services are necessary and cannot be satisfactorily and economically performed or rendered by internal University resources.
 Internal resources must be used when available.

-- Payable contracts must comply with the University’s Purchasing Policy.
-In general, all purchases by the University must be obtained through a competitive process, unless the total cost of the goods or services is less than $5,000 or a non-competitive purchase is approved in advance by the campus purchasing office and business office.
+- Payable contracts must comply with the university’s Purchasing Policy.
+In general, all purchases by the university must be obtained through a competitive process, unless the total cost of the goods or services is less than $10,000 or a non-competitive purchase is approved in advance by the campus/institute business office.
 (See FISCAL POLICY FI0415).

 Campus purchasing directors are authorized to issue purchase orders which are binding contracts generally awarded on a competitive basis.
 This is generally the most efficient manner to procure goods and services since once a purchase order is issued, no additional work is required by the department and they can begin buying items from that vendor.
 Note that vendors may request contracts, even if a purchase order is issued by the University.

 If the vendor or the University requires a contract (other than a purchase order), regardless of the dollar amount and regardless of whether the goods or services were procured in a competitive manner, the department must submit the contract to the appropriate campus or institute contract or business office for review, and the contract can only be signed by an authorized official of the University.
 A list of individuals authorized to sign on behalf of the University is available on the University of Tennessee System Administration contract office’s website.
 Departments are encouraged to work with their purchasing department and the proposed vendor towards the issuance and acceptance of a purchase order in lieu of a contract.